 Then we go to Streaky Bay where we spend time at Perlubie Beach, our signature stop.
 When we visit this pristine landscape, we taste fresh oysters and local wines before visiting the Ceduna Aboriginal Culture Center for a great indigenous cultural experience.

 We’re traveling 480 km today and staying overnight in Ceduna at 5 Star Villa’s Shelly Beach Caravan Park.

 We’ll make our way to Baird Bay this morning, where you’ll have the Optional Experience and a once-in-a-lifetime chance to swim in the calm waters of the Eyre Peninsula with Australian sea lions and dolphins on a 3-hour cruise.
 All around you, the puppy dogs of the sea will splash, twist, and twirl and the magical dolphins will not disappoint either.

-If you are travelling between June and August, during those months in which we provide you with an alternate itinerary, sea lions are not sighted.
-Choose from 4WD’ing, fishing on the beach, bush walking, visiting national parks or just relaxing.
+If you are traveling between June and August, during those months in which we provide you with an alternate itinerary, sea lions are not sighted.
+Choose from 4WD’ing, fishing on the beach, bushwalking, visiting national parks, or just relaxing.

 We’re only going to drive 170 km today, and tonight, you’re going to sleep in a completely self-contained cottage on our Coodlie Park house.

 We will fly to the picture-perfect seaside town of Coffin Bay after a home-cooked breakfast and put the waders on to learn about the Oyster Industry on the Eyre Peninsula while feasting on fresh peaceful oysters you have picked straight out of the ocean.